Jo Fowler (PG DIP. MBACP)

 My fees are £30 per hour (for online work)

 Fees can be paid by cash/cheque or online banking.

 My work is supervised and insured.

 I am a full member of the British Association of Counsellors and Psychotherapists (BACP)

 I offer short or long term counselling for adults.

-Our first session is offered at a reduced rate and will involve discussing the reasons that brought you to counselling, what you would like from our work together, how I work and whether I am able to offer something to your process.
+Our first session will involve discussing the reasons that brought you to counselling, what you would like from our work together, how I work and whether I am able to offer something to your process.
 This is an opportunity for you to get a sense of how it might be for us to work together and for us to make an agreement for our work together.

 I work from either Ulverston or Kendal and will provide further details when you contact me.